-It is better to terminate the ends of the SCSI bus itself than it is to terminate the end devices on the bus.
+When connecting SCSI devices, it is better to terminate the ends of the SCSI bus itself rather than terminating the end devices on the bus.
 This allows hot swap devices to be added or removed from the SCSI bus without affecting termination.